 Meet Your Cohort Facilitators

 David is the founder and president of David Kushner Consulting, LLC, where he serves as a strategic consultant and advisor to CEOs, senior executives and governing boards in the nonprofit, philanthropic and corporate sectors.
 Prior to starting this international business consulting practice, David served as CEO or executive management for professional membership or trade associations, and foundations, achieving both the Certified Association Executive and Certified Meeting Professional designations.
+He has also served as a strategic advisor and COO for an international engineering company.

 David specializes in guiding leaders and organizations with strategic assessments, enhancement of organizational governance, complex mergers and acquisitions, operational reviews, and re-organizations.
 In addition, for more than a decade he has been an executive coach for CEOs and senior managers, advising them on issues leaders face in changing environments.
 A well-respected presenter and author, David’s topical knowledge is extensive.
 For more than 40 years, David has also helped organizations by serving as an active board member and officer for several national organizations.